Rishabh42/NoteVault/Report/architecture.md

 **Regulatory bodies:** These are the individuals who have designed certain privacy practices and standards to which the app should conform for it to be widely compliant.

+[^SSA]: Rozanski, N., & Woods, E. (2012).
+Software systems architecture : working with stakeholders using viewpoints and perspectives (2nd ed.).
+Addison-Wesley.
+Retrieved April 9, 2023, from INSERT-MISSING-URL.
+[^TW]: Project stakeholders - who are they &amp; why are they important? (no date) Project Stakeholders - Who Are They &amp; Why Are They Important?
+Available at: https://www.teamwork.com/project-management-guide/project-stakeholders/ (Accessed: April 9, 2023).

 ## Architectural Design Decisions: